Communication Gain and Delay Cost Under Cross-Timestep Delays in Cooperative Multi-Agent Reinforcement Learning: Additional Method Details for Section

-\paragraph{Complexity comparison with mainstream methods.} Under the same accounting, many representative communication/selection methods scale quadratically in $N$ because they perform dense pairwise scoring and/or aggregation over agent pairs: \begin{itemize} \item \textbf{G2ANet} models inter-agent relations on a complete graph and computes attention weights for agent-to-agent interactions, inducing $\Theta(N^2)$ pairwise scoring/aggregation. \item \textbf{SMS} predicts, for each agent, a value (or importance) score for every other agent, yielding $\Theta(N)$ scoring per agent and thus $\Theta(N^2)$ overall. \item \textbf{T2MAC} uses a selector that outputs a communication probability/weight for each candidate peer, producing an $(N\!-\!1)$-dimensional score vector per agent and hence $\Theta(N^2)$ scoring in total. \item \textbf{TGCNet} operates on a (potentially dense) dynamic communication graph with an $N\times N$ adjacency; in the worst case it processes $\Theta(N^2)$ candidate edges/interactions per timestep. \end{itemize} Therefore, CDCMA matches the common leading-order scaling $\mathcal{O}(N^2)$ of these mainstream methods, with additional terms $\mathcal{O}(NH)$ from the $H$-step OTG rollout and $\mathcal{O}(b_cN)$ from sparse message aggregation when the selected partner set is bounded.
+\paragraph{Complexity comparison with mainstream methods.} Under the same accounting, many representative communication and selection methods scale quadratically in $N$ because they perform dense pairwise scoring and/or aggregation over agent pairs.
+G2ANet performs pairwise relation modeling on a complete graph; SMS predicts a score for every other agent; T2MAC outputs an $(N-1)$-dimensional selector per agent; and TGCNet processes a potentially dense communication graph.
+Therefore, CDCMA matches the common leading-order scaling $\mathcal{O}(N^2)$ of these mainstream methods, with additional terms $\mathcal{O}(NH)$ from the OTG rollout and $\mathcal{O}(b_cN)$ from sparse message aggregation when the selected partner set is bounded.